npmcdn-to-unpkg-bot/GoogleAppEngine/war/n/readme.txt

 .
 Decorate all properties with {this.property} if required (for read only view) .
 Add event handler if applicable (for saving form etc)

+OWASP Notes:
+.
+ReactJS
+-dangerouslySetInnerHTML should only be called if it is not directly from the user input; otherwise it has to be sanitized before submission

 Other Useful Resources:

 https://github.com/souporserious/react-trix